nargaw/nargaw/README.md

 🌱 I share one shader daily in my consistent effort to improve on GLSL.
 Follow me @shader_everyday on twitter

-😄 I’m looking to collaborate on anything 3D Web Development.
+⚡ I'm learning Cyber Security Basics with focus on Digital Forensics and Malware Analysis.
+Follow me @cyberxnate on twitter

-⚡ Currently learning Cyber Security Basics with massive interst in Digital Forensics and Malware Analysis.
-Follow my cyber journey @cyberxnate on twitter
+😄 I’m interested in collaborating on anything 3D Web Development.

 📫 How to reach me: on twitter at @nate_dev_ or email me directly at nateargaw@gmail.com